 Let’s Talk About Google My Business

 Google My Business or “GMB” is Google’s local listing that shows a business’s name, address, phone number, website, business categories, attributes, and bio as well as reviews, photos, posts, and videos.
-The platform is considered an essential for every local business and is imperative for a proper SEO strategy.
+The platform is considered an essential for every local business and is imperative for a proper SEO Company in Houston TX.

 Optimizing Your Business Information